ed-o-saurus/PLHaskell/README.md

 This extension is intended to be built and installed in a Linux environment.
 It has only been tested on the x86-64 architecture.

-The easiest way to install the project is to use a .rpm package (for RedHat based systems including Fedora) or a .deb package (for Debian based systems including Ubuntu).
+The easiest way to install the project is to use an .rpm package (for Red Hat based systems including Fedora) or a .deb package (for Debian based systems including Ubuntu).

-### Redhat Package Management
+### Red Hat Package Management

 The following should be done as a non-root user.

-Install git, rpmdevtools, make, postgresql-server-devel, ghc-compiler, ghc-bytestring-devel, ghc-text-devel, and ghc-hint-devel:
+Install git, rpmdevtools, make, checkpolicy, policycoreutils, postgresql-server-devel, ghc-compiler, ghc-bytestring-devel, ghc-text-devel, and ghc-hint-devel:

 **`$>`** `sudo dnf install git rpmdevtools make selinux-policy-devel postgresql-server-devel ghc-compiler ghc-bytestring-devel ghc-text-devel ghc-hint-devel`